In a Nutshell:

 Drawbacks

-• Not suitable for bigger, taller person
+• Not for bigger, taller users

 • Narrow seat and low weight limit